Antioch College: Dixon presidency and development of university system

 In the 1960s, Antioch recruited poor and minority students through its New Directions scholarship program to improve educational opportunities for minorities.
 In the late 60s, as the administration added satellite centers across the country, the college adopted an academic program in Yellow Springs that gave students unprecedented independence in choosing their coursework.
 Then it doubled enrollment: Antioch had 2,470 students in 1972.

 In 1973 the Nixon Administration threatened to cut federal aid.
 Financial-aid and New Directions students and activists demanded that Antioch guarantee their aid.
 On April 20, protesters barricaded the administration building and locked other buildings, shutting down the college for six weeks.
 Vandalism was extensive, including three arson fires requiring Fire Department response.
 The shutdown ended when county sheriffs came on campus to enforce a judge's injunction against the strike.
 That year's graduates received their diplomas by mail.

-The strike and its notoriety resulted in many students transferring and a sharp decline in applications and enrollment that continued until the college closed in 2008.
+The strike and its notoriety resulted in many students transferring and a sharp decline in applications and enrollment, a decline that continued until the college closed in 2008 with 400 students.

 Birenbaum years

 After consideration of 337 candidates, William Birenbaum was chosen as president of Antioch College in April 1976.
 The chairman of the search committee called him a "courageous and charismatic personality" who is an "experienced chief executive with a strong track record in crisis-type settings."
-By 1979, The New York Times described tensions on campus due to the school's dire financial crisis and that Birenbaum's "pugnacious and often abrasive style had offended many Antiochians", with enrollment at the Yellow Springs, Ohio campus dropping from 2,000 to 1,000 during the 1970s.
+By 1979, The New York Times described tensions on campus due to the school's dire financial crisis and that Birenbaum's "pugnacious and often abrasive style had offended many Antiochians", with enrollment at the Yellow Springs, Ohio, campus dropping from 2,000 to 1,000 during the 1970s.
 Birenbaum implemented cost-cutting measures including a reduction in the number of satellite campus programs nationwide from 30 down to under 10 and changing the name of the corporation to Antioch University.
 By November 1980, The New York Times was able to report in a headline of an article about the college that "A Streamlined Antioch Appears on the Way to Survival".
 Birenbaum announced in June 1984 that he would be retiring and Alan E. Guskin of the University of Wisconsin–Parkside was named to succeed him as of September 1, 1985.